 Data Deposition Policy

-The Applied Biology & Chemistry Journal (TABCJ) collaborates with repositories like ROAD and Keepers registry to facilitate data sharing and ensure that the TABCJ data policy is followed.
+The Applied Biology & Chemistry Journal (TABCJ) also collaborates with services like ROAD and Keepers registry to facilitate data sharing and ensure that the TABCJ data policy is followed.
 The article and its underlying data are paired, published together, and linked through TABCJ's integration with partner repositories.
-Road and Keepers are two of the current partners.

 In addition, TABCJ uploads all supporting information files for each article to the partners' repository.